 But over time, they started to come around.
 The more vocal I was about my experiences, the more comfortable the guys in my life became with it, as well.
 In fact, some of them even started coming to me for advice on their own situations.
 So, why do men struggle with the "emotional stuff"?

 Men are raised to believe that "boys don't cry."
 When young girls cry, they tend to be comforted either by parents or each other.
 When young boys cry, they are told to "suck it up," "tough it out," and "walk it off."
-Simply put, boys are supposed to be tough.
 We are taught to push the pain aside, bury it deep, or ignore it completely.
 And, whatever you do, don't let other boys see you cry.

 This belief makes it very difficult for men to ask for help.
 Women get frustrated because men won't stop to ask for direction when they're lost, but it's because we're afraid of looking weak, like we couldn't figure it out.
 We would rather drive around for hours in circles than walk in a store and let another man know that we don't know what we're doing.